-Rulon® Mechanical Properties and Applications: Six Decades of Service
+Rulon® Mechanical Properties and Applications: Over Six Decades of Service

-Rulon® fluoropolymer material is a multi-purpose high-performance group of proprietary, homogenous filled materials that provides low friction and high wear life.
+Rulon® fluoropolymers are a multi-purpose high-performance group of proprietary, PTFE-filled materials that provide low friction and high wear life.
 It is capable of withstanding harsh conditions such as aggressive chemicals, dry running and abrasion with the ability to function in extreme pressure and temperature ranges.
-A variety of Rulon® grades have been developed over the past 60 years for particular custom applications since they can be custom-engineered into bearings, cup seals, wear components, piston rings and other critical parts.
+A variety of Rulon® grades have been developed over the past 60 years for specific custom applications since they can be custom-engineered into bearings, cup seals, wear components, piston rings and other critical parts.

 Rulon® components ensure performance, reliability, long service life, and decreased maintenance cost, and downtime.

 The first Rulon® blend was developed in the 1950s and used in broad range of applications.
-One of the oldest and significant applications has been its employment as Slide bearing/Anti-Seismic plates in Alaskan Pipelines for its non-rusting, chemical resistance, and low-stick slip properties.
-Rulon® PTFE has endured the extremes of Alaskan temperature from the day of commissioning in 1977.
+One of the oldest and significant applications has been its employment as slide bearings / anti-seismic plates in the Alaskan Pipelines for its non-rusting, chemical resistance, and low-stick slip properties.
+Rulon® PTFE materials have endured the extremes of Alaskan temperature from the day of commissioning in 1977.

 Rulon® Material Marks Over 60 Years of Service

 In the 1800s, saddles were wooden bearings used to weigh the top rolls on textile spinning frames.
-Ironically, it was a successful trial to optimize the performance of this basic mechanical component that laid the foundation for Omniseal Solutions™ wide-ranging series of Rulon® products.
+A successful trial was conducted by Ezra Dixon - an industrial pioneer - to optimize the performance of this basic mechanical component, which laid the foundation for Omniseal Solutions' wide-ranging series of Rulon® solutions.

 Dixon Lubricating Saddle Company employees